debdattasarkar/DSA/5. Data Structure/2. AVL Tree/1. (H) AVL Tree Deletion/README.md

-Here’s a comprehensive README in Markdown format for the **“AVL Tree Deletion”** problem from GeeksforGeeks, based on your uploaded image:
+Here’s a comprehensive README in Markdown format for the **“AVL Tree Deletion”** problem, based on your uploaded image:

 ---